dstackai/dstack/docs/workflows.md

 ![](images/dstack_quickstart_token.png){ lazy=true width="1060" }

-Once the `CLI` is installed and configured, you can go ahead and run any `Workflow` defined in your `.dstack/workflows.yaml` file.
+Once the CLI is installed and configured, you can go ahead and run any workflow defined in your `.dstack/workflows.yaml` file.

 ### Run workflows